The Advantages of All Process Servers

 Naturally, some may fear an unknown individual approaching their door, no matter their gender.
 The job of a process server is to deliver legal documents in a safe manner, for both themselves and the individual being served.
 Safety precautions do not differ when it comes to preparing for a difficult serve.

 Serving during the day instead of late evening increases feelings of safety.
 Maintaining a friendly tone can ease worries and decrease hostile interactions.
 Process servers should also be aware of their appearance and dress in an appropriate manner so that their presence is understood as professional and legitimate.

 Process servers can change their approach to appear less intimidating.
 Doing so could help improve public perception of process servers and help clarify their purpose.
 If public perception of process servers could change, process servers would be more effective, regardless of gender.
 This is because people may be less combative and more comfortable accepting papers.

 Who to hire?

 Are you looking to hire a process server and concerned about who would be the most effective?
 Instead of looking at gender, ask about the process server’s success rate, experience, and resources.
-A successful process server know their strengths and weaknesses and work to serve papers with accuracy and efficiency.
+A successful process server knows their strengths and weaknesses and works to serve papers with accuracy and efficiency.

-Overall, regardless of gender, process servers have a distinct advantage over sheriffs, or lay individuals when it comes to serving papers as their main focus is delivering legal documents.
+Overall, regardless of gender, process servers have a distinct advantage over sheriffs or lay individuals when it comes to serving papers as their main focus is delivering legal documents.
 They are trained and experienced, increasing their chance of effectuating service successfully.
-When deliberating who to hire when your need service of process, look for an experience and professional process server who fits the needs of your case.
+When deliberating who to hire when you need service of process, look for an experienced and professional process server who fits the needs of your case.